-According to the normative theory of a classical democracy, there should be a clear demarcation line between the politicians directly responsible to the electorate and the bureaucracy that loyally serves each successive constitutional government, regardless of political program.
+According to the normative theory of a classical democracy, there should be a clear demarcation line between the politicians directly responsible to the electorate and the bureaucracy that loyally serves each succesive constitutional government, regardless of political program.
 Political appointments and "civil service" positions should be clearly distinguished by law or respected convention.
 In the postsocialist political system, this distinction is not yet made unambiguously.
-The governing parties of today have thoroughly learned the oft-quoted slogan of Vladimir Ilyich Lenin: the question of power is the fundamental question.
-Political loyalty is a far more important criterion than competence when a great many posts are to be filled.
+The governing parties of today have thoroughly learned the oft-quoted slogan of Vladimir Ilych Lenin: the question of power is the fundamental question.
+Political loyalty is a far more criterion than competence when a great many posts are to be filled.

 The bureaucracy has greater expertise in Hungary than in other postsocialist countries because the partial reforms commenced in 1968 induced it to adapt to the requirements of a market economy.
 Yet it has nothing like the knowledge or experience required to perform the administrative tasks of a modern capitalist economy.
 The change of system, moreover, puts the bureaucrats' livelihoods at risk: who knows who will be dismissed when?
 Servility spreads.
 Many of the more-talented specialists leave the state service for more lucrative and secure jobs in the private sector.
-State discipline is lax due to inexperience and uncertainty, and there is great friction in the process of enforcing the laws and state regulations.4 welfare economics, who exclusively serve the public interest.
+State discipline is lax due to inexperience and uncertainty, and there is great friction in the process of enforcing the laws and state regulations.4

+We are dealing neither with the philosopher-statesmen of Plato, who rise above all selfish criteria, nor with the expert, law-abiding, punctillious bureaucracy of Max Weber.
+Nor are we dealing with the political decision-makers described in studies of welfare economics, who exclusively serve the public interest.
 Therefore, any economist arguing that market forces should be curtailed must soberly consider that this is the kind of state to which he now wishes to assign a function, and this is the kind of state it will remain for some time to come.

-We are dealing neither with the philosopher-statesmen of Plato, who rise above all selfish criteria, nor with the expert, lawabiding, punctilious bureaucracy of Max Weber.
-Nor are we dealing with the political decision-makers described in studies of